Ananthnbhat/courses-app/README.md

 | webpack-bundle-analyzer         | Generate report of what's in the app's production bundle         |
 | webpack-cli                     | Run Webpack via the command line                                 |
 | webpack-dev-server              | Serve app via Webpack                                            |
-This project is based on [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house)